MERS is partnering with a new recordkeeper

 As part of this transition, we will be changing the way employers report information for DC, 457, and HCSP plans.
 To best support employers, we worked with Empower to review individual plan structures and responses to they payroll survey completed in 2025 to provide a personalized recommendation on the best contribution reporting option to meet each employer’s unique needs.

 You should have received information regarding changes to your payroll submission process previously.
 There are three methods of payroll submission: (1) Payroll Bridge (PB), which is used for larger plans utilizing a payroll provider that has an automated connection to Empower; (2) Payroll Data Interchange (PDI), which is used for mid to larger plans that utilize a predefined template that is used to upload payroll and participant demographics; and (3) Guided Payroll Process (GPP), which is used for smaller plans that allows for manual entry of payroll and demographic information.
-Employers that utilize BS&A for payroll, will have a custom payroll submission process.
+For more information, select the "Payroll" tab.

 All payroll submission methods require ACH banking for funding.